bitprj/curriculum/Computational-Social-Science-Twitter-Topic/activities/Activity3_Cursor and Pagination/README.md

 ### name

-11.md Using a Cursor to get a Friend List Card
+Using a Cursor to get a Friend List

 ### order

-12
+11

 ### gems

-100
+10